yutanagano/sceptr/README.md

 ### Loading specific BLAsTR variants (`blastr.variant`)

-> NOTE: Currently, only the default BLAsTR variant (beta_cdr_bert_unsupervised) is available, but more will be added soon.

 Because BLAsTR is still a project in development, there exist multiple variants of the model.
 For more curious users, these model variants will be available to load and use through the `blastr.variant` submodule.